coderabbit-laboratory/CodeRabortory/README.md

 while experimenting with CodeRabbit's code review features.
 The main goal is
 to gradually develop custom code review rules that fit our needs by testing
 each feature of CodeRabbit.
 Additionally, this project serves as an opportunity
-to contribute to open source development.
+to contribute to open-source development.

 The project serves two primary purposes: